How to improve teamwork by running efficient Retrospective meetings with your team?

-- to mention and celebrate successes. it can be an upcoming release, a new client, an action identified during the previous Retrospective that led to the expected results, and so on and so forth.
+- Mention and celebrate successes: It can be an upcoming release, a new client, an action identified during the previous Retrospective that led to the expected results, and so on.

-- to discuss the irritants from the smallest to the biggest, taking time to analyze them.
+- Discuss the distraction factors from the smallest ones to the biggest ones, taking time to analyze them.

-- to identify the actions to solve these irritants.
+- Identify the actions to avoid these distraction factors.

 People have come up with outstanding Retrospective ideas over the years.
-All of them are aimed to help flesh out ways the team could improve but in varying ways.
+All of them help you flesh out ways the team could improve in varying ways.
 Here are some of them:

 The “Happy, Confused, and Sad” Format

 This Retro format is pretty popular.
 It doesn’t require a lot of up-front planning.
 The attendees should discuss the current team’s context in terms of what they are happy, confused, or sad about.
 The format suits shy or inexperienced facilitators as the main job of the facilitator is to keep the discussion productive and cut it off when it starts rambling.